-You will work at least 10 days on a regular and ongoing basis in a workplace that interests you.
+You will attend, on a regular and ongoing basis, a workplace that interests you.
 Common industries that our students have been placed in are listed below, although it may be possible to work in another field – just let us know what you want to do.

 How do I apply?

 To express interest, talk to your kaimanaaki (learning advisor) then email the Youth Transitions team.

 Although you can apply at any time, places on Gateway are limited, so you are advised to apply as soon as possible.

 For more information about Gateway, talk to your kaimanaaki (learning advisor) then email the Youth Transitions team.

 I liked that I could get credits while doing the stuff I love, i.e. getting out on the farm.
 It was also really helpful for me because I was able to learn new things that will help me with my goal of going to Otiwhiti [an Agricultural Training School].
 Also, the work experience comes in handy for the real world.

 What I really like about it is that you can tailor schooling to suit exactly what you need; subjects that help me rather than arbitrary subjects that aren’t relevant to what I want to do.